GMOD/jbrowse-components/website/docs/config_guide.md

 Currently, configuring synteny is made by pre-configuring a session in the view and adding synteny tracks

-#### TODO: This section will be expanded

-## Configuring reference renaming

-Reference renaming is a process to make chromosomes that are named slighlty differently but which refer to the same thing render properly

-#### TODO: expand section

 ## Configuring the theme

 ### Color